Simpson's paradox: Psychology

-Psychological interest in Simpson's paradox seeks to explain why people deem sign reversal to be impossible at first, offended by the idea that an action preferred both under one condition and under its negation should be rejected when the condition is unknown.
+Psychological interest in Simpson's paradox seeks to explain why people deem sign reversal to be impossible at first.
 The question is where people get this strong intuition from, and how it is encoded in the mind.

 Simpson's paradox demonstrates that this intuition cannot be derived from either classical logic or probability calculus alone, and thus led philosophers to speculate that it is supported by an innate causal logic that guides people in reasoning about actions and their consequences.
 Savage's sure-thing principle is an example of what such logic may entail.
 A qualified version of Savage's sure thing principle can indeed be derived from Pearl's do-calculus and reads: "An action A that increases the probability of an event B in each subpopulation Ci of C must also increase the probability of B in the population as a whole, provided that the action does not change the distribution of the subpopulations."
 This suggests that knowledge about actions and consequences is stored in a form resembling Causal Bayesian Networks.